-How to Transfer Military Training to College Credit
+How to Transfer Military Training to College Credits

-The precise process of earning credit for your military training ultimately depends on the policies set in place at the university that you wish to attend.
+The exact process of earning credit for your military training ultimately depends on the policies of the university you wish to attend.
 While most colleges and universities accept at least some military experience, there is no requirement or guarantee that a college or university must accept the credits.

 1. Research colleges and universities to attend.

-Every college is free to set its own policies regarding the acceptance of credit for military experience; therefore, active-duty servicemembers and veterans who want to get the most value from their experience must do their due diligence when researching schools.
+Every college is free to set its own policies regarding the acceptance of credit for military experience.
+For that reason, active-duty servicemembers and veterans who want to get the most value from their experience must do their due diligence when researching schools.

-Review the university’s website and speak with an admissions counselor in order to understand:
+Start by reviewing the university’s military website and speaking with an admissions counselor to understand:

 - The maximum number of transfer credits that the university may accept